auth0/auth0-guardian.js/README.md

 		// ...
 	}

-	var data = // otpCode for sms or otp; none for push authFlow.verify(data)
+	var data = // otpCode for sms or otp, recoveryCode for recovery-code and none for push authFlow.verify(data)
 });
 ```